6G-SANDBOX/docs/docs/introduction.md

 - UERANSIM

 Please remove the old versions of the appliances and download the new ones.

-Update core yaml in 6G-Sandbox-Sites pointing to the new images and templates id.
-Also new variables from sites are required.

 :speech_balloon: **We'd love your feedback!** If you encounter any issues or have suggestions, feel free to open an issue in corresponding repositories.